andikabahari/RasainApp-backend/README.md

 RasainApp-backend is a part of RasainApp project for Bangkit 2022 Capstone Project.

-RasainApp-backend is a web application built using Node.js technology to provide a RESTful API service for the RasainApp project.
-This web application will be deployed in a cloud environment using a serverless container service--Google Cloud Platform's Cloud Run.

-## Cloud Architecture

 <p align="center">
 <img src="https://raw.githubusercontent.com/andikabahari/RasainApp-backend/main/.assets/cloud-architecture-rev.png" height="240" />
 </p>

+RasainApp-backend is a web application built using Node.js technology to provide a RESTful API service for the RasainApp project.
+This web application will be deployed in a cloud environment using a serverless container service--Google Cloud Platform's Cloud Run.

 ## Related Projects